Oylegate: Name

-The name is usually officially spelled as Oilgate and this spelling can be found on road signs entering the village and is the common spelling used on maps and by the Central Statistics Office.
-However, the spelling Oylegate is found on a plaque on the wall of the village national school dated 1929, and most locals spell it as such.
+The name is usually officially spelt as 'Oilgate' and this spelling can be found on road signs entering the village and is the official spelling used on maps and by the Central Statistics Office.
+However, the spelling 'Oylegate' is found on a plaque on the wall of the village national school dated 1929, and many locals spell it as such.

 The Irish name for Oylegate is Bearna na hAille, bearna meaning gap or gate and aill meaning cliff, getting its name from the place that the river Slaney breaks through the gap in the cliffs or rocks on its way to Wexford harbour.
 It would appear that the name Oylegate became anglicised over time and got its name by saying aill quickly (oila) and gate from the English translation of bearna, gap or gate.

-Oylegate is also referred to as Maolán na nGabhar which is the Irish name for Mullinagore, getting its name from the area of land where goats used to graze.
-This reference is likely because there is no actual townland recorded as Oylegate and the townland of Mullinagore would have been the more central part of the village consisting of the local church, the old school and a small settlement of houses.
+Oylegate is also referred to as Maolán na nGabhar which is the Irish name for Mullinagore, getting its name from an area of land where goats used to graze.
+This reference is likely because there is no actual townland recorded as Oylegate, and the townland of Mullinagore would have been the more central part of the village consisting of the local church, the old school and a small settlement of houses.
 The Electoral District (E.D) of Edermine covers all of Oylegate, parts of Glenbrien with Ballyhuskard covering all the remaining townlands (except for Ballycourcy more which is in the E.D of Enniscorthy Rural).

 Community and amenities

 The village's patron saint is Saint David, after whom the local Roman Catholic church is named.
 It has an adjoining cemetery.
-There is a blessed well and shrine named Saint David's in nearby Ballinaslaney.
+There is a holy well and shrine named Saint David's in nearby Ballinaslaney.
 A village approximately 5 kilometres northeast called Glenbrien is the half parish of Oylegate.

-The village has a National school, two public houses (Mernagh's and The Slaney Inn), a combined post office/shop, a petrol station, a police (Garda) station and a small retail park, including a flooring and tile store.
+The village has a national (primary) school, two public houses, a combined post office/shop, a petrol station, a Garda (police) station and a small retail park.

 Sport

 Gaelic games (hurling, camogie, Gaelic football) are played in the local Gaelic Athletic Association complex, home to the Oylegate-Glenbrien teams.
-Hurler and club member Pat Nolan played for Wexford as goalkeeper for many years throughout the 1950s, 60s and 70s and is regarded as one of the best and most fearless to ever play in that position.
-He won two All-Ireland medals on the field of play in 1960 (alongside his brother, John) and 1968 and as a substitute in 1956.
-He helped the Oylegate-Glenbrien club win their sole Wexford Club Hurling Championship title in 1963.
+Hurler and club member Pat Nolan played for Wexford as goalkeeper during the 1950s, 1960s and 1970s, and won three All-Ireland medals with the county.
+Nolan also helped the Oylegate-Glenbrien club win their sole Wexford Senior Hurling Championship title in 1963.